 $volumes = $datastore | update-faVvolVmVolumeGroup -flasharray $fa $volumes vvol-vm-0012-FF6FFE58-vg/Config-0b28c59e vvol-vm-0012-FF6FFE58-vg/Data-592f7f3c vvol-vm-0012-FF6FFE58-vg/Swap-10cc12a0 vvol-vm-0014-C2EC5EE9-vg/Config-4b7e5f7d vvol-vm-0014-C2EC5EE9-vg/Data-93cd7b04 vvol-vm-0014-C2EC5EE9-vg/Swap-5b708bf7 vvol-vm-0016-21AC193D-vg/Config-fded266e vvol-vm-0016-21AC193D-vg/Data-ed504825 vvol-vm-0016-21AC193D-vg/Swap-bd37efb2

 NOTE: This also comes in handy in vSphere 6.7 Update 1.
 There is a change in how VMware formulates the API calls to VASA for VM creation where we do not get the VM name where we expect, so the volume group does not get created.
-We are updating our VASA provider to react to this change, but in the mean time for new VMs created in that release, you will need to run this cmdlet to get the volume group created.
+This is fixed in Purity 5.1.9.
+If you are running 6.7 U1 or later update to this release.